fdve/bcs_compiler_implementation/README.md

 ### Tested
-The compiler has been tested on a 5.10.16.3-microsoft-standard-WSL2 Linux kernel, as well as on Ubuntu 20.04.5 LTS.
+The compiler has been tested on a 5.10.16.3-microsoft-standard-WSL2 Linux kernel, as well as on Ubuntu 20.04.5 LTS, by running the gtests and also compiling some example programs.

 The versions of the tools which were used during testing :
 1. flex 2.6.4